-The hearing will be conducted by a Panel comprised of two or more individuals appointed by the Title IX Coordinator (the "Panel"), at least one of whom will be a Babson College employee.
-Students may not be members of the Panel.
-The Title IX Coordinator will appoint one Panel member to serve as Hearing Chair ("Chair"), who shall be responsible for running the hearing including ensuring decorum is maintained during the hearing, and for making rulings and determinations on evidentiary issues.
-Prior to the date the hearing commences, all Panel members will have received training on the hearing procedures, the definitions relevant to Title IX Prohibited Conduct, avoiding bias, and determining relevance of evidence.
+A hearing will be conducted by the Decision-Maker(s), which may be either a single Hearing Officer or a Hearing Panel comprised of two or more individuals appointed by the Title IX Coordinator.
+Decision-Maker(s) may include members of the Babson community, but may not include students.
+If a Hearing Panel is appointed, the Title IX Coordinator will appoint one Panel member to serve as Hearing Chair ("Chair"), who shall be responsible for running the hearing including ensuring decorum is maintained during the hearing, and for making rulings and determinations on evidentiary issues.
+Prior to the date the hearing commences, all Decision-Makers will have received training on the hearing procedures, the definitions relevant to Title IX Prohibited Conduct, avoiding bias, and determining relevance of evidence.

 Each party is required to have one advisor attend and participate in the hearing, who is able and willing to pose questions to other parties and witnesses on the party's behalf ("hearing advisor").
 The hearing advisor may but need not be an attorney, and may be the same or different individual who served as the party's advisor during any earlier stages of the grievance process.
-If either party fails to timely notify the Title IX Coordinator that they have identified or secured someone to serve as their hearing advisor, the College will, at no cost to the party, designate a trained individual selected in the College's discretion to serve as the party's hearing advisor.
-The individual selected by the College to serve as hearing advisor may but need not be an attorney.
+If either party fails to timely notify the Title IX Coordinator that they have identified or secured someone to serve as their hearing advisor, the College will, at no cost to the party, designate a trained individual selected in the College to serve as hearing advisor may but need not be an attorney.